 Your annual contributions to an RRSP are deductible up to your maximum personal limit.
 This RRSP deduction limit is calculated based on your earned income from the previous year.
 Any unused RRSP contribution room is not lost; it automatically carries forward for you to use in future years.

 You can deduct any contributions made to employer-sponsored registered plans, such as a Registered Pension Plan (RPP).
-This deduction includes both the contributions made by the employee and any matching contributions made by the employer.
+This deduction includes both the employee’s contributions and the employer’s matching contributions.

 Child Care Expenses

-Eligible child care costs, which include expenses like daycare and summer camp fees, are deductible.
+Eligible child care costs, including daycare and summer camp fees, are deductible.
 There are limits on the amount you can claim, and these are based on factors such as the type of program and the number of weeks your child was enrolled.

 Medical Expenses